llamacademy/scriptable-object-based-guns/README.md

 Aiming is handled by clamping the camera rotation to relatively closely match what the player's rig can bend to.
 It's important to note as well that `ShootType.FromGun` does not work well with Animation Rigging and IK since it has the Gun driving the aim target position, and the IK / Rigging trying to aim the gun.
 If you want to use "FromGun" the Animation Rigging should be disabled or weights set to 0.

-### Escape / Customize Menu
-In the demo scene, pressing `Esc` brings up a customization menu.
-This is likely not realistic.
-In most games, players cannot not dynamically change modifiers at runtime.
-If you imagine this happens on a menu before spawning the player, it should work as expected.
-If you press escape after running around, swapping guns, and shooting, you may not get the result you expected because not all cases were covered.

 ### Animations
 Animations such as Pistol Idle and Rifle Aim cannot be included in the repository.
 You can find the Pistol Idle on [Mixamo](https://mixamo.com/#/) for free labeled "Pistol Idle".
 They also have a Rifle Idle animation you can bring in as well.